oVirt/ovirt-site/source/api/scoped-macpoolmanager.html.md

 ### sample flow

 Lets say, that we've got one data center.
 It's not configured yet to have its own MAC pool.
-So in system is only one, shared pool, created during install/upgrade.
+So in system is only one pool, created during install/upgrade.
 We create few VMs and it's NICs will obtain its MAC from this pool, marking them as used.
 Next we alter data center definition, so now it uses it's own MAC pool.
-In system from this point on exists two MAC pools, one shared pool and one related to this data center.
+In system from this point on exists two MAC pools, default one pool and one related to this data center.
 As a last step in alteration of data center definition, which triggered new pool creation, all MAC which should be present in newly created pool are moved there from previously used pool.
-Now we realized, that we actually don't want that data center have its own MAC pool, so we alter it's definition removing MAC pool ranges definition, and selecting shared pool again.
+Now we realized, that we actually don't want that data center have its own MAC pool, so we alter it's definition removing MAC pool ranges definition, and selecting default pool again.
 Pool related to this data center will be removed, because i'ts not used any more, and again, all MAC will be moved from pool to be removed back to shared one.

 ### DB details